MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 1. Replace the vertical bar ( \| ) character with a semicolon ( ; ), and then select **OK**.

-1. Now that your data is in the correct format, select **Next** > **Load to new entity** (or **Next** > **Load to existing entity** if you already have a target entity).
+1. Now that your data is in the correct format, select **Next** > **Load to new entity** (or **Next** > **Load to existing entity** if you already have a target table).

-1. Use the drop-down menu to select your target entity, and then map your columns to the destination fields.<!--Edit okay?-->
+1. Use the drop-down menu to select your target table, and then map your columns to the destination columns.

     > [!div class="mx-imgBorder"]
     > ![Map your columns to the destination fields](media/create-text-model-map-columns.png "Map your columns to the destination fields")

 1. On the **Refresh settings** page, select **Refresh manually**.

 You're all set.
-Power Query will import your data into your Dataverse entity.
+Power Query will import your data into your Dataverse table.

 ### Next step